open-mmlab/mmdetection/docs/tutorials/customize_dataset.md

 ```

-### Modify classes of existing dataset
+## Modify Dataset Classes

-With existing dataset types, we can modify the class names of them to train subset of the dataset.
+With existing dataset types, we can modify the class names of them to train subset of the annotations.
 For example, if you want to train only three classes of the current dataset,
 you can modify the classes of dataset.
-The dataset will subtract subset of the data which contains at least one class in the `classes`.
+The dataset will filter out the ground truth boxes of other classes automatically.

 ```python
 classes = ('person', 'bicycle', 'car')